 However, there is a risk to chewing gum.
 Teeth grinding—which is also known as bruxism—is a common problem.
 Unfortunately, if you chew gum you could train your jaw muscles to be more comfortable clenching.
 In other words, if you chew gum frequently, you could be training your jaw to clench or grind.
 To avoid this problem, it is important to let your jaw relax every day—which means no chewing.
 This is especially important because bruxism can lead to problems such as an uneven bite, headaches, dislodged teeth, and recurring headaches.

 Overall, chewing gum can benefit your smile or lead to problems.
-If you are interested in learning more, please don’t hesitate to contact Vernon Woods Dental Care Associates at 404-692-7913.
+If you are interested in learning more, please don’t hesitate to contact Vernon Woods Dental and Implant Center at 404-692-7913.
 We’re eager to hear from you soon.